YargKlnc/Credit-Risk-Classification/README.md

 •	Evaluate the model’s performance by doing the following:

   o	Generate a confusion matrix

   o	Generate a classification report

   o	Answer the following question: How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

-Write a Credit Risk Analysis Report
+*Write a Credit Risk Analysis Report*

-To receive all points, you must:

 •	Provide an overview that explains the purpose of this analysis